Control – Awareness

-One way or the other a decision will be made and some action will be carried out.
-Mishlei suggests that in making the decision you separate the thoughts that precedes the action from the physical action itself.
-Be aware and have in mind that the thoughts are your own, but the physical action will ultimately be carried by Hashem.
-In effect, your thoughts and plans are a program that you are expecting Hashem to follow.
+One way or the other a decision will be made, and some action will be carried out.
+Mishlei suggests that in making the decision you separate the thoughts that precede the action from the physical action itself.
+Be aware and have in mind that the thoughts are your own, but the physical action will ultimately be carried out by Hashem.
+In effect, as was mentioned in Segment 16-01, your thoughts and plans are a program that you are expecting Hashem to follow.

-So you should ask yourself.
+So, you should ask yourself.
 “What is it that I want Hashem to do for me?
 Is this a worthy and appropriate action?”
-If it is, than your thought process has been validated and you can feel reasonably confident that it is correct.
+If it is, then your thought process has been validated and you can feel reasonably confident that it is correct.
 If not, perhaps you should rethink the matter.

 This proverb distinguishes a person’s thoughts from the resulting actions.
 The person is advised to be aware that once he “acts” he is actually giving up control of this deed to Hashem.
 For it is Hashem that will be actually carrying out the action, for better or worse.

 That awareness should serve as a restraint affecting what the person is thinking as he makes his decision.
 The result will hopefully be a greater degree of rightness in his thinking, and that will have a favorable effect on the final outcome.

 Commit your actions to Hashem — גֹּל אֶל ה’ מַעֲשֶׂיךָ

 and your thoughts will be right — וְיִכֹּנוּ מַחְשְׁבֹתֶיךָ